This page reviews mostly free yet quality software and other resources mainly for music students.

 When ready to make a full install, you can still dual-boot and keep your existing Mac or Windows OS on the same machine.
 Each time you start your computer, it will give you the option to choose between the systems.
 There is also a free program called WINE that can run the majority of Windows-based applications within GNU/Linux!

 Most computers will work with GNU/Linux, but you can search online for information about any issues with a particular computer model.
-As a general guideline, you will have a better experience with Intel graphics accelerators because they are FLOSS and so easy for Linux developers to get working well; so if you have the option, I suggest looking for integrated Intel graphics rather than Nvidia or AMD (although there are also ways to get those to work).
-You can also purchase a new GNU/Linux-dedicated computer from any of the companies listed at LinuxPreloaded.com.
+As a general guideline, you will have a better experience with Intel graphics accelerators because they are FLOSS and so are easier for Linux developers to get working well.
+Nvidia or AMD graphics can also be functional but are less ideal.
+You can also just purchase a new GNU/Linux-dedicated computer from any of the companies listed at LinuxPreloaded.com.

 GNU/Linux audio is a bit different from other systems but is more powerful because it is more modular and flexible.
 Though the most basic audio software works well enough without hassle, there are advanced tools for serious music production.
 I recommend (and use myself) the superb KXStudio, which is essentially a pre-compiled collection of GNU/Linux audio software along with powerful tools for configuring and working with the system.
 It includes everything from synthesizers to recording programs to special effects and more.

 KXStudio can be installed as its own GNU/Linux distribution with a simple download which is then enabled on a USB drive or burned to DVD.
-Alternatively, the KXStudio repositories can be added to any system that is itself based on the Ubuntu GNU/Linux distribution.
+Alternatively, the KXStudio repositories can be added to any system that is itself based on the Debian GNU/Linux distribution (including any Ubuntu-based distro).
 Also, the Cadence tools, which are the heart of KXStudio, will work on any distribution of GNU/Linux.
 All of this a work in progress, but it is already very powerful and capable.
 Documentation and beginner tutorials are in progress as well.

 I am happy to help advise any student interested in trying GNU/Linux, though I am still learning myself and am not an expert.
 There are many helpful community forums online of all sorts, and for audio check out linuxmusicians.com.
 A reference wiki is at wiki.linuxaudio.com. and see also this this full list of Linux-related audio groups.

 "Apple iThings pioneered a new level of restricting the users: they were the first general purpose computers to impose censorship over what programs the user can install." [source]Apple has used this control to lock users in, violate their privacy, and embed a whole advertising system into the software.
+The idea that a simple guitar tuner program now flashes ads at you is frustrating enough.
 For me, the most troubling issue is that Apple's Terms of Service are incompatible with many Free Software licenses, thus effectively blocking the use and development of FLOSS for iOS.
 Essentially, the FLOSS licenses guarantees certain rights (see above), but Apple wants to add further restrictions.
-If the FLOSS developers do not allow these extra restrictions on users, Apple simply blocks anyone from installing the software.
+If the FLOSS developers do not allow these extra restrictions, Apple simply blocks anyone from installing the software.
 You can read more about this here.

 Although users can legally bypass many of Apple's restrictions by jailbreaking their devices, this is not a real solution.
-If only a minority of users jailbreak their devices, it limits the size of the market and community and so FLOSS development suffers.
-Apple's actions are a sabotage of Free Software and an attack on the community.
+Apple does all they can to stop jailbreaks, and if only a minority of users jailbreak their devices, it limits the size of the market for apps that require jailbreaking.
+Apple's policies are a sabotage of Free Software and an attack on the community.
 In opposition to a free market, Apple's App Store is a restricted market dictated by Apple with no checks and balances.

 To read further, see the Electronic Frontier Foundation's article Apple's Crystal Prison and the Future of Open Platforms.

-In many respects, Google's Android system is better for freedom than Apple's iOS (and also better than Microsoft's Windows Phone).
-Android is based on the free/libre Linux kernel, and the base system is free — although many of the programs and other system functions are not.
-Although much Android software is proprietary, FLOSS is available as well.
-Most Android devices allow users to install software from multiple sources.
-Users of Android can check out especially freedom-focused options at f-droid.org and androidopensourceapplications.com.
+Although not ideal, Google's Android system is better for freedom than Apple's iOS (and also better than Microsoft's Windows Phone).
+Android is based on the free/libre Linux kernel, and the base system is free/libre — although many of the programs and other system functions are not.
+Android devices allow users to install software from multiple sources without too much hassle.
+All Android users should install the fully free/libre alternative app repository F-Droid.
+With F-Droid, you can trust that every single app is FLOSS and not have to go through Google's store.

-For those especially committed to software freedom, there is a fully-free variant of the whole Android system called Replicant.
+For those especially committed to software freedom, various Android community versions like CyanogenMod are more freedom-respecting than standard Android, and Replicant is a 100% Free/Libre version.
 There are also some up-and-coming options for portable devices that are freedom-respecting.
-Mozilla's Firefox OS runs all features over the web using the open standard HTML5, thus avoiding platform lock-in.
-Also, GNU/Linux is coming to mobile devices via the Ubuntu Phone OS (although that looks to be similar to Android with a FLOSS base yet many non-free elements and some potentially objectionable elements).
+Mozilla's FLOSS Firefox OS runs all features using the open standard HTML5.
+That potentially avoids platform lock-in.
+GNU/Linux is also coming to mobile devices via the Ubuntu Phone OS (although that may turn out to be similar to Android with a FLOSS base yet many non-free elements and some other potentially objectionable elements).
 Finally, organizations such as MakePlayLive are developing full GNU/Linux portable tablets running the KDE Plasma interface.

 Issues of freedom aside, both Android and iOS devices have tons of apps available which are useful for music students.
 There are apps for these devices for all the categories I'm addressing on this page.
 I would certainly hesitate to buy separate chord-chart books or guitar tuners before considering the options for your device.
 Unfortunately, the options can be confusing and overwhelming.
-Android and iOS systems have each long surpassed 600,000 apps, and the vast majority are surely redundant clutter, mediocre gimmicks, and app versions of fully functional websites.
+Android and iOS systems have incredible numbers of apps (the vast majority of which are surely redundant clutter, mediocre gimmicks, and app versions of fully functional websites).
 While many apps are worthwhile, others are a scheme designed to get you hooked in and then sell you more features or content; and free/gratis (i.e. not libre) apps commonly show [obnoxious] ads.
 I have not evaluated the options, but if you know of particular apps that you feel truly deserve mention here, please let me know.

 Concerns about the future of Mac and Windows desktop systemsThe introduction of the Mac App Store now has the Mac OS moving toward the walled garden of iOS.
 Apple says that they will never restrict the Mac in the same way.
 While this may be technically true so far, they have implemented anti-competitive designs to effectively lock-down their monopoly in the Mac world as well.